 Let’s get started.

-Use D-PAD UP to change the Voxel tool to a 1x1x1 block
+Select the Toggle Voxel Tool option to change the Voxel tool to a 1x1x1 block

-Press R2 to place a Voxel and create a new base somewhere else in the level by drawing a low platform.
+Place a Voxel and create a new base somewhere else in the level by drawing a low platform.
 I have chosen to position the bases in each corner of the map.
 Do this for both the Red and Blue teams.

-Press X to close the Entity Editor.
+Now close the Entity Editor.

 Now you need to move the flags onto your new bases.